 “Artificial reefs”, because Miriam Lyons noted the parallel between building artificial ocean habitats to attract biodiversity, and the construction of artificially-hip neighbourhoods to attract dotcom startups.

 Hip urban art movements and diseconomies of scale in hipness

-Quick notes: after an idea I had from James Fallow’s Long Now talk and Luis Bettencourt, and some snide asides by Andrew Barton, loosely along the ideas of whether the gentrification experienced by Sydney, and San Francisco, and Berlin, and London, is the usual old story, or something new.
+Quick notes: after an idea I had from James Fallow’s Long Now talk and Luis Bettencourt, and some snide asides by acb, loosely along the ideas of whether the gentrification experienced by Sydney, and San Francisco, and Berlin, and London, is the usual old story, or something new.

 I’m going to argue that it’s new, in the sense that the gentrification process is now global; this changes certain things about the timing and scale of the problem.
 Formerly, the melting pot of a global city was the best place to build new art movements.
 Certain things about bigger cities lead to more interesting culture.
 More audiences support more types of art, more weird movements, more diverse backgrounds from the diverse migrants arriving there, bringing more perspectives and ideas… Bigger, presumably, is better, in such matters.

 These days, a global city uses the cachet it acquired from local art movements long dead to attract new creatives from around the globe, (paging Richard Florida) and the slow turbid current of gossip about such things can keep that post-mortal process of attraction long after the incoming rich scions have crowded out the critical mass of the non-rich who might also be a necessary part to have made the place interesting, and further, until those rich scions have gotten older, grumpier and closed all the hip venues with their noise complaints.
 So, when the next contingent of wanderjahr hopefuls arrives, they wonder what all the fuss was about, or partake of the tour-guide-recommended ossified scripted enactment of what ossified ritual would have have been edgy a decade or two earlier.